saeidha/MultiGameMinter/README.md

-Of course.
-Here is a complete `README.md` file for the `MultiGameMinter` smart contract.
-This file explains the contract's purpose, features, functions, and important security considerations.

-You can save this text into a file named `README.md` in your project's root directory.

----

 # MultiGameMinter Smart Contract

 A simple and gas-efficient Solidity smart contract that allows users to acquire a non-transferable token either at a fixed, predictable rate or by playing one of ten different pseudo-random games.